We know you have questions

 Living off-campus

-If a student chooses to live off campus, their financial assistance award will not change.
-They will not get charged for housing by the university and if their award covers all of their billed charges from the university they will receive a refund check for the credit on their account, which can be used for off campus housing expenses.
+If a student chooses to live off campus, their financial aid offer will not change.
+They will not get charged for housing by the university and if their offer covers all of their billed charges from the university they will receive a refund check for the credit on their account, which can be used for off campus housing expenses.

-Our financial assistance counselors are here to help students with budgeting.
-You can request an appointment with your financial assistance counselor for help.
+Our financial aid counselors are here to help students with budgeting.
+You can request an appointment with your financial aid counselor for help.

 We are pleased to offer all current students free access to iGrad, an award-winning financial literacy platform.
 Students have 24/7 access to personalized tools, courses, videos, and articles on a wide range of topics, including how to budget, save, and manage income.